Culture and Economy 2

 Full course description

-- Identify and critically discuss economic, socio-political and environmental challenges that art markets, creative cities, creative industries currently face.
+- identify and critically discuss economic and environmental challenges that art markets and creative cities/creative industries currently face;

-- Translate their critical reflections on the current state and challenges of art markets, creative cities or creative industries into informed strategies and advice for actors and stakeholders in these fields (project work).
+- translate your critical reflections on the current state and challenges of art markets, creative cities or cultural policy into informed strategies and advice for actors and stakeholders in these fields;

-- Critically comment on current strategies and decisions in the fields of art markets, creative urbanism and cultural industries in the format of academic writing (using the theories and concepts acquired in this course).
+- critically comment and reflect on current strategies and decisions in the fields of art markets, creative urbanism and cultural policy in the format of academic writing (using the theories and concepts you have acquired in this course)